Mishel-07/PinterestBot/README.md

 TOKEN   - Your bot token from BotFather
 PORT    - Optional: defaults to 8080
 WEBHOOK - Optional: set to "false" to disable
-URL     - Optional: your hosting URL (used to keep bot awake)
+URL     - Optional: If you're hosting on a Koyeb or Render-like server and the bot occasionally stops, you can use this to set the Render/Koyeb URL.
+This is specifically for web-only support servers.
+If there are no requests for 2 minutes, the server may stop.
+You can enable WEBHOOK to prevent this behavior.
 ```